Helping Improve

 • Materials describing the purpose of medications and side effects

-• Technology to track medication use
+• Information on smartphone apps and other tools to track medication use

 For better retention when teaching, engage patients and family members in an active discussion using the teach-back technique.
 Teach-back has been extensively studied and improves recall and understanding by at least 37%.